 In patients with immune thrombocytopenia (ITP), thrombopoietin (TPO) levels are normal or only slightly elevated, despite a low platelet count.
 This is due to increased platelet clearance, even when thrombopoiesis remains normal.
 Native TPO binds to the extracellular domain of the TPO receptor.
-TPO-RAs mimic native TPO by binding either to the extracellular domain (e.g., romiplostim) or the transmembrane region (e.g., eltrombopag and avatrombopag) of TPO-R.2 Approximately 58% of patients treated with eltrombopag or romiplostim achieve a good platelet response; however, up to 42% still require alternative therapies.3 siRNA knockdown experiments identified AP2 and GAK, as promoters of c-MPL internalization.
-Baricitinib, a GAK inhibitor, was shown to inhibit c-MPL internalization and restore JAK2/STAT3 signaling by significantly downregulating SOCS1 expression at the transcriptional level.
-In mouse models of ITP, treatment with baricitinib led to increased peripheral blood platelet counts.
-Baricitinib also downregulated abnormally elevated SOCS1 protein levels in the bone marrow and enhanced phosphorylation of JAK2 and STAT3.
+TPO-RAs mimic native TPO by binding either to the extracellular domain (e.g., romiplostim) or the transmembrane region (e.g., eltrombopag and avatrombopag) of TPO-R. Approximately 58% of patients treated with eltrombopag or romiplostim achieve a good platelet response; however, up to 42% still require alternative therapies.

 The c-MPL receptor is the primary target of both endogenous TPO and synthetic agonists.
-Normal receptor function requires proper surface expression and signal transduction via the JAK2/STAT3 pathway, which is negatively regulated by SOCS proteins.4 Excessive c-MPL internalization may contribute to TPO-RA resistance by reducing the number of surface receptors available.5
+Normal receptor function requires proper surface expression and signal transduction via the JAK2/STAT3 pathway, which is negatively regulated by SOCS proteins.
+Excessive c-MPL internalization may contribute to TPO-RA resistance by reducing the number of surface receptors available.